-- Apologies. - 2.
-To confirm the minutes of the previous Annual General Meeting held on 27th October 2017. - 3.
-To receive and consider the President's Report, Chief Executive Officer's Report, Directors' Report, Financial Report and Auditor's Report.
+- 1. Apologies. - 2.
+To confirm the minutes of the previous Annual General Meeting held on 26th September 2018. - 3.
+To receive and consider the President's Report, Chief Executive Officer's Report, Directors' Report, Financial Report and Auditor's Report for the financial year ended 30 June 2019.
 Copies of these reports are available on the Club's website (www.armidaleservies.com.au) or on request at the Club.